 The Avant-God are not winemakers; they are crafters of new wineskins.
 They know the best vintage is at least 3,000 years old and probably much older.
 And it is because of their efforts to shape new vessels for this ageless wisdom that even a drop of it remains for us now.
 For these efforts, many of them have been branded as heretics or apostates by their local religious establishment –a brand that once came (and in some places, still comes) with a very hefty price.
 It is with a fervor not unlike Galileo’s that they bear this mark and press forward, often in loyal service to their very same persecutors, with the goal of liberation in their sights, and the knowledge that nothing sets us free like Truth.

-The purpose of Heretic Asylum! is to give a transhistorical voice to this wave of assorted artists, lovers, seekers, holyfolk, Goddess mamas, philosophers, cutting edge scientists, Naturalists and metaphysicians.
+A primary purpose of Not Two is to give a transhistorical voice to this wave of assorted artists, lovers, seekers, holyfolk, Goddess mamas, philosophers, cutting edge scientists, Naturalists and metaphysicians.
 In our own way, the Avant-God are all working together independently to disseminate, in a wide array of contexts and languages, the idea that a Oneness of immeasurable scope unites everything that exists in a web of “interbeing.”

 This Oneness –variously called Brahman, Tao, the Kingdom of Heaven, al haqq, or sometimes just Existence itself or the Universe –is not supernatural, in fact it is exactly what we mean by Nature and reveals how we have trapped ourselves in a subnature of our own device.
 It lies within us and far beyond us, and our relationship of co-identity with it defies verbal cognition….yet we are verbal beings, so we are perennially in need of novel ways to point us toward our precognitive awareness of the Oneness, and bring this message into mainstream conversation.